Qualified Educator Expenses and the Educator Expense Deduction

 Teaching Moment

-Teachers and other educators may now deduct up to $300 of out-of-pocket classroom expenses for 2022 when they file their income tax returns.
+Teachers and other educators may now deduct up to $300 of out-of-pocket classroom expenses for 2024 when they file their income tax returns.
 This is the first time the annual limit has increased since the educator expense deduction was enacted in 2002.
+Educators can claim the educator expense deduction on their federal tax return.
 The limit was previously $250 per year.

 If two teachers are married to each other and they file a joint tax return, the limit rises to $600.
 However, the deduction is still limited to $300 for each spouse.

-Who May Claim the Education Expense Tax Deduction on Their Tax Returns?
+Who May Claim the Educator Expense Deduction on Their Tax Returns?
+Eligible Educators

-Only eligible educators may benefit from the education expense tax deduction on their tax returns.
-This includes:
+Only an eligible educator may benefit from the education expense tax deduction on their tax returns.
+An eligible educator includes:

 • Teachers (kindergarten through grade 12)